rust-lang/rust/doc/tutorial.md

 # (~"foo").print();
 ~~~~

-Given these, we may call `1.print()` to print `"1"`, or
-`(~"foo").print()` to print `"foo"` again, as with .
-This is basically a form of
-static overloading—when the Rust compiler sees the `print` method
-call, it looks for an implementation that matches the type with a
-method that matches the name, and simply calls that.
+Methods defined in an implementation of a trait may be called just as
+any other method, using dot notation, as in `1.print()`.
+Traits may

-Traits may themselves contain type parameters.
-A trait for
+themselves contain type parameters.
+A trait for generalized sequence
-generalized sequence types might look like the following:
+types might look like the following:

 ~~~~
 trait Seq<T> {